catvw/ece251-computer/REPORT.md

 I only built explicit left-shift logic, which is used with the input and output bits swapped end-for-end for right shifts.

+# Pipelining
+This computer was originally implemented as a single-cycle machine.
+Pipelining an accumulator-based machine seemed impossible at first, as every instruction would potentially constitute a data hazard due to the accumulator being accessed on every instruction.
+After a few deep breaths, I decided to tackle each instruction class in turn to see whether anything could be done.

 # Sources
 - *Computer Organization and Design: The Hardware/Software Interface, ARM® Edition*, David A. Patterson & John L. Hennesey